Cold World (Godflesh EP)

-Cold World is the third EP by English industrial metal band Godflesh, released in late 1991 through Relativity Records.
+Cold World is the third EP by English industrial metal band Godflesh, released in 1991 through Earache Records.
 It was recorded and mixed during September 1991 as part of the Pure (1992) sessions.

 The original EP was discontinued, but, in 1996, it was reissued along with the "Slateman" single on one disc through Earache as the compilation Slateman/Cold World.
 Later, in August 2009, this was reissued as part of a triple-CD package which also included the EP Slavestate (1991) and the band's second album, Pure.